American Indians as minority or immigrant?

 African Americans and Native Americans did not voluntarily abandon their traditional cultures.
 In contrast to "forgetting the past" as immigrants mostly do, minority groups may struggle to maintain or recover the traditional cultures from which they were torn (e.g. American Indian maintenance of land and fishing rights, African Americans' "back to Africa" or "Afrocentric" ideologies).

 Forced abandonment or resistance-retention of traditional culture across generations

-Immigrants voluntarily leave not only their homelands but also their parents.
-In turn. immigrants' children or grandchildren eventually leave their parents or their parents' culture behind.
+Immigrants voluntarily leave not only their homelands but also their parents in what is sometimes called "generational mobility."
+In turn, immigrants' children or grandchildren often leave their parents or their parents' culture behind.
 For immigrant cultures, generational discontinuity is often interpreted as progress.

 American Indians as a traditional culture emphasize "generational continuity."
 Elders are treasured for their knowledge of traditional ways (in contrast to modern culture's attitude toward elders as obsolete knowledge and baggage), and children are regarded as the future.
 In contrast to modern society's emphasis on individuals and nuclear or broken families, traditional cultures regard the entire community as "the people" and the basic unit of society.